marianoktm/SECPROG-Unisa/README.md

 ## Protostar

 ### Before we start...
-Let's check the machine OS and architecture since we'll work with memory and shit:
+Let’s check the machine’s OS and architecture since we’ll be working with memory and shit:

 ```
 user@protostar:~$ lsb_release -a